rvsp/python-31days-bootcamp/README-002.md

     ```

 ---------------------------------------
-3. From the below snippet print the `mats`
+3. From the below snippet print the `match`

     ```python
     body = {